-We conducted our own meta-analysis to compare the two strategies [i.e. cessation vs. continuation of treatment] in 215 CD patients in long-term remission on thiopurine maintenance therapy [Supplementary Material, SoF Table 23].
-Data from four trials were included^{97,117-120}.
-Patients included received AZA from 6 to 42 months before being randomized to continue or stop AZA118 or to continue AZA or placebo^{97,117,119}.
+We conducted our own meta-analysis to compare the two strategies [i.e., cessation vs continuation of treatment] in 215 CD patients in long-term remission on thiopurine maintenance therapy [Supplementary Material, SoF Table 23, available as Supplementary data at ECCO-JCC online].
+Data from four trials were included.96,97,115-117 Patients included received AZA from 6 to 42 months before being randomised to continue or stop AZA or to continue AZA or placebo.
 All studies had a follow-up time of 12 to 18 months.
-Our results revealed that the RR of clinical relapse is 2.39 [95% CI: 1.38-4.13] [Supplementary Figure 22].
-Our metaanalysis effect estimate for serious AEs was RR 0.32 [95% CI: 0.04-2.92].
-Although the data showed a trend towards fewer serious AEs occurring with discontinuation of treatment, the results were not statistically significant [Supplementary Figure 23].
+Our results revealed that the RR of clinical relapse is 2.39 [95% CI: 1.38-4.13] [Supplementary Figure 22, available as Supplementary data at ECCO-JCC online].
+Our meta-analysis effect estimate for serious AEs was RR 0.32 [95% CI: 0.04-2.92].
+Although the data showed a trend towards fewer serious AEs occurring with discontinuation of treatment, the results were not statistically significant [Supplementary Figure 23, available as Supplementary data at ECCO-JCC online].
 However, regular assessment for the long-term risks/benefits should be performed considering the long-term safety data from the population base.
-To summarize, the evidence for the prevention of clinical relapse is in favour of continuation of treatment, as significantly more relapses occurred when the treatment was discontinued while the risk of SAEs was not different between AZA and placebo/no treatment.
-Data from studies that compared patients receiving AZA versus placebo/no treatment for more than 18 months are lacking and this represents an important research gap.
-Data from observational population studies suggest caution and regular monitoring, especially for the risk of non-melanoma skin cancer and lymphoma in patients exposed to long-term treatment with thiopurines20; the limited follow-up time and the number of patients included in the studies of the meta-analysis are unable to capture AEs and serious AEs that may occur in the long-term.
+To summarise, the evidence for the prevention of clinical relapse is in favour of continuation of treatment, as significantly more relapses occurred when the treatment was discontinued; the risk of SAEs was not different between AZA and placebo/no treatment.
+Data from studies that compared patients receiving AZA versus placebo/no treatment for more than 18 months are lacking, and this represents an important research gap.
+Data from observational population studies suggest caution and regular monitoring, especially for the risk of non-melanoma skin cancer and lymphoma in patients exposed to long-term treatment with thiopurines.
+The limited follow-up time and the number of patients included in the studies of the meta-analysis are unable to capture AEs and serious AEs that may occur in the long term.

 We also reviewed the literature to compare the approach of using long-term, low-dose thiopurines versus drug discontinuation.
 After an exhaustive literature search, we did not find evidence comparing the two treatment strategies.
-Only one trial was identified where dose reduction of thiopurines was compared to discontinuing thiopurines in the setting of combination therapy in patients with IBD.
-The information was incomplete as it was not possible to separate data from ulcerative colitis and CD patients121.
+Only one trial was identified where dose reduction of thiopurines was compared with discontinuing thiopurines in the setting of combination therapy in patients with IBD.
+The information was incomplete as it was not possible to separate data from ulcerative colitis and CD patients.
 Therefore, no specific recommendation was made.

-In patients with Crohn's disease who have achieved long-term remission with the combination of infliximab and immunosuppressants, we suggest monotherapy with infliximab (weak recommendation, very low-quality evidence).
+In patients with Crohn's disease who have achieved long-term remission with the combination of infliximab and immunosuppressants, we suggest monotherapy with infliximab [weak recommendation, very low-quality evidence].